Snapshots

 Reverse execution is implemented by replaying a program’s execution from previously captured snapshots.
 Since replay is guaranteed to be deterministic (due to the event log), when a snapshot is played forwards it will eventually reach the next snapshot.

-In order to minimise overhead, snapshots are created by forking the original process.
+In order to minimize overhead, snapshots are created by forking the original process.
 This means they benefit from Linux’s copy-on-write memory semantics, so that that the memory cost of a snapshot is proportional to the amount of memory that was subsequently modified by the program.

 _images/snapshots.svg